Expungement Attorney Fairfax County & Alexandria

 Virginia Code § 19.2-392.4

-[1] It is possible, however, to expunge a misdemeanor offense, even after a finding of guilt, that was reopened and dismissed in a general district court or appealed and dismissed by a circuit court.
-A case appealed to the appellate courts and subsequently overturned and dismissed could also be eligible for expungement.
+[1] It is possible to expunge a misdemeanor offense, even after a finding of guilt, if the case was reopened and dismissed in a general district court or appealed and dismissed by a circuit court.
+A case appealed to the appellate courts and then overturned and dismissed could also be eligible for expungement.

-- It shall be unlawful for any person having or acquiring access to an expunged court or police record to open or review it or to disclose to another person any information from it without an order from the court which ordered the record expunged.
+- It is unlawful for anyone who accesses an expunged court or police record to open or review it or to disclose information from it without a court order authorizing access.

-- Upon a verified petition filed by the attorney for the Commonwealth alleging that the record is needed by a law-enforcement agency for purposes of employment application as an employee of a law-enforcement agency or for a pending criminal investigation and that the investigation will be jeopardized or that life or property will be endangered without immediate access to the record, the court may enter an ex parte order, without notice to the person, permitting such access.
-An ex parte order may permit a review of the record, but may not permit a copy to be made of it.
+- If the Commonwealth’s attorney verifies, by petition, that a record is needed by a law-enforcement agency for employment application or a pending criminal investigation—and that an investigation will be jeopardized or safety endangered without immediate access—the court may enter an ex parte order allowing such access.
+This order may permit review of the record but not make copies.

-- Any person who willfully violates this section is guilty of a Class 1 misdemeanor.
+- Anyone who willfully violates this statute commits a Class 1 misdemeanor.

-Employers operating in Virginia, Virginia educational institutions, and Virginia state and local government entities are prohibited from inquiring about expunged records.
+Employers who operate in Virginia, Virginia educational institutions, and state and local government entities cannot inquire about expunged records in applications or interviews.
 Virginia Code § 19.2-392.4 states:

-- A person who willfully violates this section is guilty of a Class 1 misdemeanor for each violation.
+- Anyone who willfully violates this statute commits a Class 1 misdemeanor for each violation.

 Virginia Code § 19.2-392.4

-However, there may be an occasion where someone will be asked to disclose on a federal employment application whether the person has ever been arrested or charge, even if the charge has been expunged.
+There may be occasions when someone is asked to disclose on a federal employment application whether they have ever been arrested or charged, even if their record has been expunged.

-If an employer or entity outside of Virginia requested disclosure of a Virginia expunged record, the firm would need to review the law of the particular state to determine whether it would be appropriate to report the arrest.
+If an employer or entity outside Virginia requests disclosure of a Virginia expunged record, our firm would review the law of the other state to determine if disclosure is necessary.

-[1] It is possible, however, to expunge a misdemeanor offense, even after a finding of guilt, that was reopened and dismissed in a general district court or appealed and dismissed by a circuit court.
-A case appealed to the appellate courts and subsequently overturned and dismissed could also be eligible for expungement.
+[1] It is possible to expunge a misdemeanor offense, even after a finding of guilt, if the case was reopened and dismissed in a general district court or appealed and dismissed by a circuit court.
+A case appealed to appellate courts and then overturned and dismissed could also be eligible for expungement.

 [2] The Virginia Supreme Court ruled that a petitioner is entitled to expunge a charge that has been amended to another offense if the elements of the new offense are not “subsumed” within the original charge and do not form the sole basis for the conviction on the new offense.